galastrostats/general/python-laptop.md

 ## Part I: Installation

-We will use python bundled with a number of scientific libraries (Numpy, Scipy, matplotlib, etc) in an installation called "Anaconda".
-Follow the instructions to [download and install Anaconda for your operating system from the official documentation](https://docs.continuum.io/anaconda/install).
-To determine whether your system has a 32-bit or 64-bit processor, see the following links: [Mac Users](http://support.apple.com/kb/HT3696) or [Windows Users](http://support.microsoft.com/kb/827218).

-### Install packages

 See installation instructions for your [personal laptop](https://github.com/galastrostats/general/blob/master/python-setup-laptop.md) or a [department workstation](https://github.com/galastrostats/general/blob/master/python-setup-linux.md)

 ## Part II: Getting Started and Recording Your Work